nKtistakis/PetRegistry-Backend/README.md

-# A Dockerized REST-API Server implemented with Spring together with a MySQL Database
+# A Dockerized REST-API Server implemented with Spring together with a MySQL Database served with a React Frontend

 ## Installation Guide